cockytrumpet/Team4/WEEKLY_STATUS.md

 | Create Python module & unit tests | Complete | Taylor Erickson | https://trello.com/c/M02iKGTK |
 Add input sanitation to all user supplied data | Complete | Adam Fowler | https://trello.com/c/OSxIlz0P |

+This next week, we will focus on implementing additional functionality to assign resources and tags, as well as additional APIs, testing and front-end development.